Mirror: The boy band bringing joy and local pride to Hong Kong

 Pride in Hong Kong's distinct Cantonese culture and language is intimately bound up in the city's democracy movement.

-The growing “mainlandization” of Hong Kong has long fuelled some of the political anger that exploded two years ago.
+The growing “mainlandisation” of Hong Kong has long fuelled some of the political anger that exploded two years ago.

 China’s authoritarian leaders have a long history of suppressing local identities and have vowed to make Hong Kong more “patriotic”.